lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 Avoid yielding operations inside controlled repeated work, including any operation whose purpose is to wait for setup that should already have completed.

-If a dependency may genuinely appear later, Lily should handle that through a deliberate event-driven lifecycle rather than placing a wait inside the hot loop.
+If a dependency may genuinely appear later, Lily should handle that through a deliberate **event-driven** **lifecycle** rather than placing a wait inside the hot loop.

 > **Rule:** Setup resolves dependencies.
 Controlled loops only perform the work they were created to perform.

-#### 32.9 Background Loops Are Forbidden by Default
+#### 32.9 **background loops** Are Forbidden by Default

-Lily Studio should not run background loops simply to keep a script active, repeatedly check state, refresh values, or perform work that could instead be triggered by an event, signal, callback, or direct state change.
+Lily Studio should not run **background loops** simply to keep a script active, repeatedly check state, refresh values, or perform work that could instead be triggered by an event, signal, callback, or direct state change.

+> [!IMPORTANT]
-> **Hard rule:** A Lily script or module should never have a background loop running unless the feature genuinely requires continuous repeated work.
+> **Hard rule:** **A Lily script or module should never have a **background loop** running unless the feature genuinely requires continuous repeated work.**

 This applies to patterns such as: